AleksandrsVerenkovs/whats_app_clone/README.md

 # Getting Started WhatsAppClone

-This is simple WhatsApp clone, which uses Google authorization for loggin.
+This is simple WhatsApp clone, which uses Google authorization for logging in.

 App has base functionality - can create chat rooms and write messages in set rooms.